carlesgg/FlyingApp/README.md

 - Gather data from an External Service. ✅
 - Store the data in a SQL Server. ✅
+- Store the data temporaly in memory using Redis for better performance. ✅
 - Implement a Layered solution to return/modify the data on specific endpoints. ✅
-- Implement Unit testing for XXXXXXXXXXXXXXXXXX
+- Implement Unit testing for Infrastructure, Proxies, Domain and Application layers.✅
 - Implement Integration testing for the API. ✅
-- Include REDIS into the project for faster queries. ✅
 - Implemented a Health-Check Controller to ease the use of Docker containers. ✅
-- Handle Exceptions and Logging ✅
+- Implement a Exception Handle middleware. ✅
-- Implemented API Validators ✅
+- Implemented API Validators with FluentValidation ✅

 ### Possible future upgrades